Fleny113/Hexus/README.md

 #### New application

-To create a new application is really easy: Just give your application a name and then type the command to run it just as normal and optionally add flags to for example add an environment variable
+Creating a new application is really easy: Just give your application a name and then type the command to run it just as normal and optionally add flags to for example add an environment variable

 ```sh
 hexus new <name> <executable> [<arguments>] [<flags>]